You might be wondering, “What’s the best warm-season lawn grass?”

 - It needs TWICE AS MUCH water as the Bermuda grass demands.
 It needs 4 times watering per week during summer.

-- Saint Augustine grass is fertilizer-intensive and needs frequent fertilization every two months or a slow-release nitrogen fertilizer every 10 weeks.
+- St. Augustine grass is fertilizer-intensive and needs frequent fertilization every two months or a slow-release nitrogen fertilizer every 10 weeks.

 - St. Augustine lawn quickly settles in sod.
 They are mainly for lawns.